 Based on a chapter from my book, Threading My Prayer Rug.
 One Woman’s Journey form Pakistani Muslim to American Muslim.

-Available in your neighborhood book stores
+Now in paperback at your neighborhood book store

 Audio book narrated in author's voice